YuzukiWang/multiagent_q_learning_for_evolutionary_games/README.md

 ## Introduction

-This project provides the implementation of the experiments discussed in the paper.
-The agents are trained using reinforcement learning in repeated and evolutionary games to observe strategy dynamics, focusing on dominant strategies in different game settings.
+This repository provides the Multi-agent-Q-learning code for finding the dominant strategy in evolutionary games, i.e., the memory-two bilateral reciprocity (MTBR) strategy.
+It also includes the data for the figures presented in the paper and the code for generating those figures.

 ## Prerequisites